ghoshbishakh/osassignment2/assignment2.md

 #### `int create()`

-Creates a new inode and returns the inode pointer - inumber.
+Creates a new inode and returns the inode pointer - that is the index of the inode (starting from 0).
 Initialize the size to 0 and valid to 1.
 Accordingly update the inode bitmap (not only in memory but also on the disk).
 Return -1 if error or if no inodes are left.

 #### `int remove(int inumber)`